 Nonpharmacological interventions for people with dementia include: cognitive training sessions, physical training programmes and other specific therapies (art therapy, speech therapy, occupational therapy, reminiscence therapy), individually or in groups.

-Alzheimer’s Association Day Care Centers in Athens are located at:
+Alzheimer’s Association Day Care Centers contact details are the following:

 The Association organizes numerous educational programmes and support groups for caregivers of people with dementia.